Skip to main content

 Well, according to Hubspot’s 2024 State of Marketing Report, social media is the highest ROI marketing channel.

-And Nielsen’s 2023 Global Annual Marketing Report revealed that 50% of marketing teams plan to increase their paid social media budgets in 2024.
+And Nielsen’s 2024 Global Annual Marketing Report revealed that 72% of marketing teams expect bigger ad budgets in 2025.

 Are people interested in brand content?